The Aspiring Solopreneur

 Joe Rando:

-I don't love it, but it's, you know, it's just becoming a way to communicate that builds more trust because, you know, we look at people's faces, look at their body language, and we learn more about them than just either reading their words or even just hearing their words.
+I don't love it, but it's just becoming a way to communicate that builds more trust because, you know, we look at people's faces, look at their body language, and we learn more about them than just either reading their words or even just hearing their words.
 So video is a good way to build trust and therefore, you know, nurture leads, people that are thinking about, maybe you're thinking about trying to get to do business with.
 You know, social proof is another thing you can use in your lead nurturing process.
 So you're sending out a series of emails after somebody engages.
 One of them could just be, you know, talking about some, again, in a story form is great, but, you know, talking about somebody that you've helped in your business and just kind of explaining, telling an interesting story about how they went from this bad situation to this good situation and how you did it.

 Joe Rando:

 Another one, you know, we had said Marcus Sheridan on the podcast.
-Put pricing on your website, right?
+Put pricing on your website.
 You know, I'm assuming you have a website and put your pricing.
 If you don't have a price, if it's something that varies depending on what you offer, put a price range.
 Give people a clue because you know what?

 Joe Rando: